Terrazza

 No analysis available

-I looked for direct statements that residents can see Friday night fireworks from the building or units.
-The remarks reference skyline and ocean views, but not fireworks viewing.
+I looked for direct statements that residents can see Friday night fireworks from units or from the building.
+The remarks describe skyline, sunset, and ocean views, but do not mention fireworks visibility, so this feature is unsupported.

 No analysis available